-My company is moving to Europe after Brexit, should I come along?
+My company is moving to the Netherlands after Brexit, should I come along?

 So, Brexit happened.
 How about that, right?
-As the March 2019 deadline approaches, we see companies planning their move out of the United Kingdom to the European Union.
+Since the March 2019, we see companies planning their move out of the United Kingdom to the European Union.
 Different companies have different reasons to move.
 A few of those reasons are:

 You might be thinking: how bad is it really with all of those companies that are supposedly moving to Europe?
 Well, we’re not sure.
 But it might be bad.